-Prior to the distribution, our board of directors intends to adopt (i) the Cyclerion Therapeutics, Inc. 2019 Equity Incentive Plan, or our 2019 Equity Plan; and (ii) the Cyclerion Therapeutics, Inc. 2019 Employee Stock Purchase Plan, or our 2019 ESPP.
+We have adopted (i) the Cyclerion Therapeutics, Inc. 2019 Equity Incentive Plan, or our 2019 Equity Plan; and (ii) the Cyclerion Therapeutics, Inc. 2019 Employee Stock Purchase Plan, or our 2019 ESPP.
 We refer to these plans collectively as our "2019 Plans."
-The following summaries describe what we anticipate to be the material terms of our 2019 Plans.
-These summaries are not complete descriptions of all of the terms of our 2019 Plans and are qualified in their entirety by reference to our 2019 Plans, which have been filed as exhibits to the registration statement of which this information statement is a part.
+The following summaries describe the material terms of our 2019 Plans.
+These summaries are not complete descriptions of all of the terms of our 2019 Plans and are qualified in their entirety by reference to our 2019 Plans, which have been filed as exhibits to the registration statement of which this prospectus is a part.